Implementation of the pharmacovigilance legislation

-Information on EU pharmacovigilance fees to be charged for human pharmacovigilance activities is available on Pharmacovigilance fees payable to the European Medicines Agency.
+Information on EU pharmacovigilance fees to be charged for human pharmacovigilance activities is available on Pharmacovigilance fees payable to the European Medicines Agency (EMA).

-- One-year report on human medicines pharmacovigilance tasks of the European Medicines Agency
+- Report on pharmacovigilance tasks from EU Member States and the European Medicines Agency (EMA), 2015-2018

 The pharmacovigilance legislation strengthened procedures concerning risk-management plans.
 This includes requiring a risk-management plan for all new medicines and the publication of summaries of risk-management plans, which the Agency began in March 2014.
 Risk-management plans ensure that proactive planning of data collection and of risk minimisation takes place.
 They are essential for the safe introduction of new products for patients.

 The legislation sets out the format and content for periodic safety update reports (PSURs) and foresees the 'single assessment' of PSURs for multiple products that contain the same active substance or combination of active substances.

 Single assessments of PSURs for centrally authorised medicines began in July 2012.
 Single assessment was expanded to nationally authorised medicines in April 2013.

 Routine PSUR reporting is no longer necessary for generic products, although regulatory authorities can request PSURs if concerns arise.